Get Started with Git on Oracle Linux

 The first part of the first line - [main (root-commit) 00a7084]

-• The (root-commit) only occurs when, like this, this is the first commit to a brand new repository.
+• The (root-commit) only occurs when, like this, it is the first commit to a brand new repository.

-• The 00a7084 is a unique transaction SHA1 ID which Git uses internally to identify what was committed.
+• The 00a7084 is a unique transaction SHA1 ID that Git uses internally to identify the committed files.
 Every future commit will have a unique SHA1 ID.

-The last line (create mode 100644 first-commit.txt) shows that Git has stored the file's permissions setting.
+The last line - create mode 100644 file1.txt shows that Git has stored the file's permissions setting.

 git status